vidbina/restful-resources-js/README.md

 # restful-resources-js
-Small library for using restful resources in your javascript code.
+Small library for using restful resources in your javascript.
 Inspired by [angularjs-rails-resource](https://github.com/FineLinePrototyping/angularjs-rails-resource), but with the aim to be framework-agnostic.

 ## Usage
 ```javascript